CristianoZitarosa/animalTradingCardReact/README.md

 - Uses border around animal’s information;
 - Uses spacing between animal’s name, image, and information;
 - Card width should be fixed and include the spacing around the image (Since image is 300px wide, card should be 300px + spacing on either side.
 Card should not expand with the browser window);
-- The image’s alt is relevant to the animal used.
+- The image’s alt is relevant to the choosen animal.

 ### Extra functionalities:

 As mentioned, at a first sight, the card looks exactly as the original one [available here](https://github.com/CristianoZitarosa/animalTradingCards).

-As a personal note I want to say again that the style is simple and clean according to the original purpose of the project, that is not to shock you but just be informative.
+As a personal note I want to say again that the style is simple and clean according to the original purpose of the project, it is not meant to shock you but just to inform you.
 This style has been loved by a lot of people from students to reviewers.
 To preserve the original style, no visual indications about the following features are provided to the user in the app apart of this README.

 - It is available more than 1 card (no limits for the max) to read;